Skip to main content

 Angiogenesis Promotion

-Stimulates VEGF expression and new blood vessel formation, improving perfusion to injured and ischemic tissues.[3][1]
+Stimulates directional migration of human endothelial cells and new blood-vessel formation, improving perfusion to injured and ischemic tissue.[2][6]

 What is Thymosin Beta-4?

-Thymosin beta-4 is a naturally occurring 43-amino acid peptide originally isolated from calf thymus tissue.
-It is the most abundant member of the beta-thymosin family, found in virtually all human tissues with particularly high concentrations in platelets, white blood cells, and wound fluid.
-Its primary intracellular function is sequestering G-actin monomers to regulate the dynamic equilibrium between monomeric and filamentous actin.
+Thymosin beta-4 is a naturally occurring 43-amino-acid peptide first isolated from calf thymus tissue more than four decades ago.
+It is the most abundant member of the beta-thymosin family and is present in nearly all human cells, with especially high concentrations in platelets, neutrophils, macrophages, and wound fluid.
+Its core housekeeping job is to bind monomeric G-actin and hold a reservoir of unpolymerized actin ready for rapid filament assembly when a cell needs to move or repair itself.

 How Does It Work?